Jake McCarthy Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.77 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds' 4.75 team ERA ranks 26th across all league pitching staffs.

+- Reds pitchers combine to allow 134 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty threw six innings, surrendering two earned runs while allowing four hits.
+- The right-hander's most recent appearance came on Tuesday against the San Francisco Giants, when he went 2 2/3 innings, surrendering four earned runs while allowing four hits.

-- The 25-year-old has amassed a 4.78 ERA and 7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .240 to his opponents.
+- The 29-year-old has put up an ERA of 7.22, with 7.6 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .313 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.